War poetry: Spanish Civil War

 According to Jack Cope, "The poem starts on a note of military pride - the eyes of the Fascist pilots fixed on themselves in their joyful and triumphant, their holy task.
 The tone of bitter irony rises as the pace becomes faster, climbing to height after height of savagery and contempt.
 The lines of the Latin liturgy become mixed with the brutal exultation of the mercenaries raining down death from their safe altitude.
 The Bible itself is rolled in the blood.
 The lovely place-names of Spain rise in gleams above the dust and smoke.
 In the end the hymn becomes an insane scream of violence and bloody destruction mocking even the Crucifixion."
 As no Afrikaans journal dared to publish it, Uys Krige's Lied van die fascistiese bomwerpers appeared in the Forum, a Left-leaning literary journal published in English.
 Krige's poem elicited vehement condemnations from both extreme Afrikaner nationalists and from the Catholic Church in South Africa, which "protested vehemently" called Krige's poem sacrilegious.
-Krige responded by asking whether South African Catholics approved of the Nationalist faction's dismantling of what he considered the lawful Spanish Government or in the ongoing White Terror.

-Despite their disagreement over the war in Spain, however, Campbell and Krige remained close friends and, in later years, worked together as activists against the rule of the White Supremacist National Party in South Africa under apartheid.

 The best Spanish-language poets of the Civil War are Republican poet Federico García Lorca, Carlist poet José María Hinojosa Lasarte, and the Machado brothers.
 Antonio Machado wrote a poem to honor the Communist General Enrique Líster, and died a refugee in France after the defeat of the Republic.
 Meanwhile, his brother, Manuel Machado, dedicated a poem to the saber of the Nationalist Generalissimo Francisco Franco.

-Ultimately, Federico Garcia Lorca lost his life after being abducted by Nationalist soldiers and executed without trial as part of the ongoing White Terror.

-Ironically, Surealist poet José María Hinojosa Lasarte, a former Communist turned enthusiastic monarchist and Carlist, was arrested and murdered by the Republican side under very similar circumstances during the Red Terror.

-Chilean poet Pablo Neruda became intensely politicised for the first time during the Spanish Civil War.
-As a result of his experiences in Spain, Neruda became an ardent Communist and remained one for the rest of his life.
-The radical leftist politics of his literary friends were contributing factors, but the most important catalyst was the abduction and execution without trial of the Republican poet Federico García Lorca by Nationalist soldiers.
-By means of his speeches and writings, Neruda threw his support behind the Second Spanish Republic, publishing the collection España en el corazón (Spain in Our Hearts) in 1938.
-He lost his post as Chilean consul due to his refusal to remain politically neutral.